 Before choosing your Medicare plan, ask your pharmacist to provide an updated list of the medications you are taking.
 This information can be useful when selecting a new health insurance plan.
 Be sure to take advantage of the annual wellness visit as part of your Medicare plan so your doctor can advise on any changes to your medications or diagnoses.

-As part of National Medicare Education WeekOpens a new window, we asked leaders, like Mike, from organizations in the health and aging fields to share their expertise.
+As part of National Medicare Education WeekOpens in a new tab, we asked leaders, like Mike, from organizations in the health and aging fields to share their expertise.